 After Wi-Fi protection is enabled, one of the following icons will display in the SmartBox:

 |Wi-Fi protection is enabled.|

 |Protection is enabled, but some elements of the page (for example, images or video) cannot pass through a secured channel.|

-After that, information will not pass through a secured channel, but an alert about the unsecured Wi-Fi connection will remain in the SmartBox.
+After doing this, your data will stop passing through a secured channel, but you will still see the unsecured Wi-Fi alert in the SmartBox.

 To disable Wi-Fi protection completely, including alerts in the SmartBox: